 That’s what professors Uwe Brandes and Maria Trujillo wanted to find out.
-With support from the United Parcel Service, they created the New Urban Technologies studio class—a cross-listed class offered to students in both the Urban & Regional Planning and Technology Management programs, and Georgetown’s first dedicated class in smart city design.
+With support from the United Parcel Service, they created the New Urban Technologies studio class—a cross-listed class offered to students in both the Master's in Urban & Regional Planning and Master's in Technology Management programs, and Georgetown’s first dedicated class in smart city design.

 “There is so much innovation occurring at the confluence of urban planning and information technology,” said Dr. Chris Pyke, adjunct faculty member who taught the course.
 “There are demands for new information coming from urban planners; and so many opportunities for information technology to help develop new tools for urban systems.”

 The course was conceived as a planning studio; a client-driven intensive experience dedicated to client-driven problem solving.
 The class created the space for urban planning and technology management Master’s students to share ideas across disciplines addressing the real-world problems that affect all of our lives.

 “These skillsets are traditionally siloed,” Pyke explained.
 “Urban planners understand things like public private partnerships, transportation planning, demand management, and growth projection; information technologists understand things like scalability, security, and privacy.
 But today’s world is a fusion of all these things.”

 Real Solutions in Response to a Real Client

 Students were able to meet and learn from employees at the United Parcel Service (UPS) and some travelled on the daily route of a typical delivery truck.
 Founded over 100 years ago, UPS is increasingly met with modern challenges resulting from economic and societal changes—like consumers’ increased reliance on online retailers.